FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation.md

 ### 4.4 Deploying Blockchain Node Services

-After the RPC service and the Gateway service are deployed, you can deploy the blockchain node service.。Run the following command in the BcosBuilder directory to deploy and start the blockchain service of two institutions and two nodes.
+After the RPC service and the Gateway service are deployed, you can deploy the blockchain node service。Run the following command in the BcosBuilder directory to deploy and start the blockchain service of two institutions and two nodes.
 The corresponding service names are 'group0node00BcosNodeService' and 'group0node10BcosNodeService', and the chain ID is' chain0 'and the group ID is' group0'。

 ```shell
 # Enter the operation directory